NFL's Michael Bennett Says Las Vegas Cop Threatened To Shoot Him In The Head

 "This violation that happened against my Brother Michael Bennett is disgusting and unjust," he wrote.
 "I stand with Michael and I stand with the people."

 Bennett says the system failed him.
-"I can only imagine what Eric Garner, Michael Brown, Trayvon Martin, Tamir Rice, and Charleena Lyles felt, he writes.
+"I can only imagine what Eric Garner, Michael Brown, Trayvon Martin, Tamir Rice, and Charleena Lyles felt," he writes.

-Note: Editor's note: This story contains language that some might find offensive.
+Martin, a black teenager, was fatally shot by a neighborhood watch volunteer.
+The others, who were also black, were killed by police.